 Courses in Context Studies attempt to foster an understanding of music history through the systematic exploration of music performance, music theory, cultural trends and developments in society at large.
 For music majors, individual degree programs specify requirements and options.

 MUCS 261.
 Music before 1600.
 Focus on repertories, development of polyphony, notational systems, values, and performance-practice issues.
 Emphasis on philosophical mindsets, iconography, major composers, sources, printing, bibliographic aids.
 Ties to modern compositional process.
+Offered spring semester only.
 (2, lin)

 MUCS 263.
 Nineteenth-Century Music.
 Impact of literature, nature, and nationalism on music; programmatic elements.
 Emphasis on social history, composers, works, genres, style, and performance-practice.
 The rise of scholarship; post-romanticism.
+Offered spring semester only.
 (2)

 MUCS 321.
 Church Music Practices.
 A course focusing on the integration of music performance and literature with the Christian faith.
 Emphasis upon the biblical and theological foundations of church music and related arts, worship practices, and issues from Old Testament and New Testament times through the present day.
 Hymnology and church music literature across a variety of performance media and periods.
 Materials and methods for the church musician.
 Alternate Years; offered spring in odd years.
 (2)